PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 The older `System.Version` four part version type will be supported to retain compatibility with existing published modules using that format.

-Due to the differences between semver and `System.Version`, we may have to keep the two distinct.

 If the resource requires dependencies that are not already installed, then a prompt will appear _before anything is installed_, listing all the resources